Mobile Riverine Force

 Bruce Schulze served aboard the USS SATYR (ARL 23), which was a repair ship.
 Our Riverine Craft could pull up next to the SATYR and be confident that any repairs could be done expeditiously.
 Bruce is also the Curator of the MRFA site above.

-Albert Moore has an informative U.S.S.
+Here's the Link to Albert Moore's U.S.S.
 BENEWAH (APB-35) site.
-Albert is one of the Founders and President of the Mobile Riverine Force Association.
+Albert is the Founder and President of the Mobile Riverine Force Association.

 Norval Holley is putting together a nice site for the U.S.S.
 NUECES (APB-40).